manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 		</copy>
 		```

-## Task 2: How to import an existing image using a URL?
+## Task 1B: How to import an existing image using a URL?

-Import an existing image into the Object Storage of your tenancy using a PAR URL.
+Import an existing image from another Object Storage into your tenancy using a PAR URL.

 1. Log in to the tenancy.